 Jacob had 12 sons.
 Juda, the 4th son, became the leader of one of the 12 tribes of Israel, which eventually became a nation.
 The bible speaks more of the tribe of Juda than any of the others.

-Habakkuk, a prophet of the tribe of Juda, was given a very graphic vision of disaster, one that made him almost collapsed at just the thought of what was to come upon the people at the hand of the Babylonians.
+Habakkuk, a prophet of the tribe of Juda, was given a very graphic vision of disaster.
+One that made him almost collapsed at just the thought of what was to come upon the people.
+Especially, at the hand of the Babylonians.

 Habakkuk saw everything dead or taken.
 There was no food, no water, nothing that could keep the people alive.
 Thousands upon thousands would die.